The DU Lounge

 Fringe.
 I watched this for 1 1/2 seasons.
 I think it got moved to cable, or I had trouble w a roommate who didn't want to watch it anymore.

-At some point ?15 years later I remembered it.
-Now I had a tablet and found it, or saw a mention about it - then found it on Amazon's free streaming platform.
+At some point ?15 years later I remembered it, or saw a mention about it.
+Now I had a tablet, and then found it on Amazon's free streaming platform.

 A son, Peter Bishop, is asked to free his genius but sometimes unstable [possibly too much LSD, and other pyschotropic drugs & 'shrooms] scientist father, Walter Bishop from a mental institution to aid a secret group of FBI agents: the Fringe Division [agents Olivia Dunhan, Director & agent Broyles, FBI agent adjunct Astrid Farnsworth ] who investigate very strange events, and crimes.
 Violent events, strange human medical stuff, strange Nature events, and more.